dprgarner/battlebot-server/readme.md

 The game module must also export a function `reducer (State, Turn) => State`, which creates the new state of the game from the existing state of the game.
 This new state must contain `players`, `nextPlayer`, and `complete`.
 The reducer should also record the `reason` the game ended.

+### Tests
+As it stands, the Noughts and Crosses game has tests, but the remaining code is untested.
+The remaining code should hopefully have some tests soon.

+## Games

 ### Numberwang

-This isn't a real game, it's just something I was using to test that the server/client was working.
+This isn't a real game, it's just something I was using to check that the server/client communication protocol was working properly.

 ### Noughts and Crosses